 SEZ also aims at attracting private investment in the form of both Foreign Direct Investments (FDI) and Domestic Direct Investment (DDI) from all productive and service sectors.

-The Bank of Tanzania (BOT) Monthly Economic Review for June 2016 shows that the value of export of goods and services in the year ending May 2016…
+The Bank of Tanzania (BOT) Monthly Economic Review – June 2021 indicates that during the year ending May 2021, the value of exports of goods…